Module Development Timeline

 Checkpoint 7: Final Assessment and Content Review and Final Revisions

-The GETSI Facilitator (Beth) will manage the final content and instructor materials review and the Assessment Lead (Ellen) will manage the final assessment .
+The GETSI Project Manager (Beth) will manage the final three reviews (science review, technical review, copyediting review) and the Assessment Lead (Ellen) will manage the final assessment.
 They will work with the module team to ensure appropriate changes are made.

 - The authors review the final materials ready for publication.